com-480-data-visualization/datavis-project-2022-wyw/README.md

 ### Dataset

 The dataset we choose to use is Best Artworks of All Time, which can be found in https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time.
 The dataset collect artworks of the 50 most influential painters of all time, and associated with basic information retrieved from wikipedia.
 In detail, this collection contains 3 files:
-* artists.csv: Basic information of each painter, including name, years, gender, nationnality, bio, wikipedia and paintings
+* artists.csv: Basic information of each painter, including name, years, gendre, nationnality, bio, wikipedia and paintings
 * images.zip: All artists' paintings (full size), divided in folders and sequentially numbered
-* resized.zip: Same work with images.zip but images have been resized and extracted from folder structure
+* resized.zip: Same work with images.zip but images have been resized and extracted from folder structure (This file allows us to process model faster)

+Considering the preprocessing, the image.zip and resized.zip are colllections of images, only the artists.csv has one name garbled, all of them are very clean and don't need much preprocessing.

 ### Problematic